Comprehensive Car Insurance

 Working with an independent insurance agent is the best way to determine the coverage levels that work best for you.
 They'll consider factors like your car's age and value, as well as how much money you'd be willing to pay out of pocket toward a deductible.

 Work with your independent insurance agent to determine how much you'd be willing or able to pay out of pocket after an incident.
 Higher deductibles can offer you a nice price break on monthly premiums.
+However, you'll have to pay more out of your own pocket if you need to file a claim.

 If comprehensive coverage no longer makes sense for you, it might be time to drop it.
 Perhaps your car is old, not valuable, or not particularly at risk of anything other than a collision with another driver.